QLIC-meets/QLIC-meets.github.io/season3/README.md

 ## About

 QLIC-meets is an initiative to facilitate further collaboration and learning within the two quantum information groups in Brussels: QuIC and LIQ.
-This was initially intended to be a two/three month trial which was successful.
-Hence the third season.